 - They failed to uphold this obligation, putting you in danger;

-- This led to your crash and your injuries; and
+- This failure led to your crash and your injuries; and

 - You suffered financial damages because of the accident.

 While it can be more difficult to take on a large company than an individual driver, there is a major benefit of vicarious liability.
-Texas auto insurance laws only require individual motorists to carry $30,000 in coverage to pay for your damages.
-Legally, they only need to pay $60,000 per accident, which could leave you with little coverage if several people suffered injuries in your truck crash.
+Texas auto insurance laws require individual motorists to carry only $30,000 in coverage to pay for their damages.
+Legally, they need to only pay $60,000 per accident, which could leave you with little coverage if several people suffered injuries in your truck crash.

-- Future care costs for additional surgery or therapy; and
+- Future care costs for additional surgery or therapy

-By pursuing compensation based on the trucking company’s liability policy, we can request a higher payout without worrying about the limits of a driver’s insurance coverage.
+By pursuing compensation based on the trucking company’s liability policy, your Houston truck accident lawyer can request a higher settlement amount without worrying about the limits of a driver’s insurance coverage.

 What Can I Expect From the Claims Process?

-Texas truck accident claims are more difficult than a typical car accident case.
+Note that Texas truck accident claims can be more difficult than a typical car accident case.
 Not only do most trucking companies have an entire team of corporate attorneys trying to minimize the money spent on your claim, but the company also has possession of important evidence in your case.

 Much of the evidence necessary to build our case is in the hands of the trucking company.
 Because of state and federal regulations, there is more information available about what happened before and during a truck accident than in most crashes.

 Texas laws restrict the amount of time you have to file suit after a truck accident.
 Under the statute of limitations, we have two years to file a civil suit.
-While this deadline only applies lawsuits, it also plays a key role in our insurance claim.
+While this deadline applies only to lawsuits, it also plays a key role in our insurance claim.

-Knowing you could sue provides important incentive to the trucking company and its insurer to offer a fair settlement.
+Knowing you could sue provides an important incentive to the trucking company and its insurer to offer a fair settlement.
 No business wants to face the costs and the publicity associated with a court battle.
-If the deadline to file suit passes, the trucking company has little motivation to pay you the money you deserve.

 How Can I Talk to a Lawyer About My Case?